Tomball, Texas: History

-Settlement began in the Tomball area in the early 19th century, where settlers found an open, fertile land that received adequate rainfall—perfect conditions for farming and raising cattle.
+European settlement began in the Tomball area in the early 19th century, where newcomers found an open, fertile land that received adequate rainfall—perfect conditions for farming and raising cattle.
 It was on a land granted in 1838 to William Hurd's heirs.
 In 1906 the area began to boom.
 Railroad line engineers often noticed that the Tomball area was on the boundary between the low hills of Texas and the flat coastal plains of the Gulf, making it an ideal location for a train stop.
 The railroad could load more cargo on each car, because the topography gently sloped toward the Galveston ports and provided an easier downhill coast.
 Thomas Henry Ball, an attorney for the Trinity and Brazos Valley Railroad, convinced the railroad to run the line right through downtown Tomball.
 Soon after, people came in droves to this new train stop.
 Hotels, boarding houses, saloons, and mercantile stores all began to spring up in the area.
 At first, people called the area Peck, after a chief civil engineer of the railroad line.
 However, on December 2, 1907, the town was officially named Tom Ball, later to be shortened to one word, for Mr. Ball.

+In 1913, Baptist minister J.H.
+Gambrell, president of the Anti-Saloon League, urged his fellow prohibitionists to unite behind a Democratic candidate for governor.
+Ball was their man.

+His opponent in 1914 was the wily James E. Ferguson, the candidate of anti-prohibitionist "Constructive Democrats."
+Ferguson's platform was short and to the point: "Whereas, I, James Ferguson, am as well qualified to be Governor of Texas as any damn man in it; and Whereas, I am against prohibition and always will be; and Whereas, I am in favor of a square deal for tenant farmers: Therefore, be it resolved, that I will be elected."

+Ball, the teetotaling man of rectitude, might have won, but Ferguson's men visited Tomball and found to their delight that the rough and ready railroad town was no "saloon-less world."
+They brought back photos of Tomballians staggering out of at least four saloons ("shot of whiskey 10 cents, schooner of beer a nickel") and also discovered houses of ill repute doing a "brisk business" near the depot.
+The Ferguson campaign plastered the state with photos of a town named for a prohibitionist, where little, it seemed, was prohibited.